heyeveim/Loan-Default-Modeling/README.md

 Out of 122 features, I narrowed the analysis to 19 that consistently mattered across segments.
 Not because the others were useless, but because they didn’t help explain risk in a stable, repeatable way.

+<h2> What surfaced once the noise was gone</h2>h2>

+A few findings stood out once the data was structured and validated:
+  - Cash loans showed materially higher default rates than revolving loans
+  - Higher income reduced default risk sharply after a clear threshold
+  - Younger borrowers (21–30), especially in lower skill occupations, concentrated risk more than age alone suggested
+  - Men earned more on average but defaulted at higher rates, which only made sense after controlling for loan type and income bands

+None of these were surprising on their own.
+What mattered was **how consistently they held once the data stopped fighting back.**

+<h2>Where I struggled (and what I learned</h2>

+Class imbalance forced tradeoffs.
+High dimensionality tempted shortcuts.

+I caught myself more than once chasing patterns that disappeared after one more validation step.
+That was the reminder that **clarity beats cleverness** in risk work.

+What helped was slowing down and asking:

+ > “If someone had to maintain this tomorrow, would this still make sense?”

+That question guided most of my decisions.

+<h2>Why this matters beyond this project</h2>

+This wasn’t about building the flashiest model.
+It was about showing how clean structure, careful segmentation, and disciplined skepticism turn raw data into something operational teams can actually use.

+The same mindset applies whether the system is a credit platform, a risk pipeline, or an internal business application.

+<h2>Key takeaways</h2>

+- Structured data makes better decisions than clever models on unstable inputs
+- Segmentation reveals risk that averages hide
+- Reducing features can increase trust, not reduce insight
+- Clear reasoning travels better than perfect accuracy

 <h2>Tools & Technologies</h2>